lukeod/vampiresurvivors-modding/stat-system.md

 ## Weapon Stat Calculation

 ### Virtual Calculation Methods
-Weapons have virtual methods that calculate final stats by combining base values with modifiers:
+Based on the decompiled code, weapons appear to have virtual methods that calculate final stats by combining base values with modifiers:

 ```csharp
 public virtual float PPower()          // Final power calculation